fpeterek/parallel-algorithms/pagerank/README.md

 All other arguments are optional.
 Such arguments include, in this order:

-1. `iterations` - a positive integer specifying the number of Pageranks iterations to be performed
+1. `iterations` - a positive integer specifying the number of Pagerank iterations to be performed
-2. `threads` - the number of threads to parallelize the Pageranks algorithm on
+2. `threads` - the number of threads to parallelize the Pagerank algorithm on
 3. `loggingLevel` - self-explanatory, one of the following values
     * `verbose` - print the entire graph (not recommended for large graphs)
     * `minimal` - only print basic graph info and sum of all pageranks
-    * default (i.e. unspecified or invalid value) level logs the all of `minimal` as well as pageranks for all pages (nodes)
+    * default (i.e. unspecified or invalid value) level logs all of `minimal` as well as pageranks for all pages (nodes)

 I did not bother with proper parsing of CLI arguments, thus, should you wish to specify a certain argument, you must also specify all preceding arguments.